-- To assess efficacy outcomes, comparative controlled prospective trials were sought, with a preference for RCTs; - In the absence of such trials, comparative observational studies were sought, with a preference for prospective studies. - To assess long-term outcomes and adverse events, single-arm studies that capture longer periods of follow-up and/or larger populations were sought. - Studies with duplicative or overlapping populations were excluded.
+• To assess efficacy outcomes, comparative controlled prospective trials were sought, with a preference for RCTs;

+- In the absence of such trials, comparative observational studies were sought, with a preference for prospective studies. - To assess long-term outcomes and adverse events, single-arm studies that capture longer periods of follow-up and/or larger populations were sought. - Studies with duplicative or overlapping populations were excluded.

-Reductions in subretinal fluid and improvement in retinal anatomy, visual acuity, ^{43,44,45,46,47,48,} and retinal sensitivity ^{49,50,51,52,53,} have been observed in 70% to 100% of cases in multiple retrospective studies.
+Reductions in subretinal fluid and improvement in retinal anatomy, visual acuity, ^{44,45,46,47,48,49,} and retinal sensitivity^{50,51,52,53,54,} have been observed in 70% to 100% of cases in multiple retrospective studies.
 Use of reduced-dose verteporfin photodynamic therapy for chronic central serous chorioretinopathy also has been reported.
-Uetani et al (2012) compared half-dose with one-third dose verteporfin photodynamic therapy in a small (N=16 eyes) prospective open-label trial.^{54,} At 3 months, all 10 (100%) eyes in the half-dose verteporfin photodynamic therapy group and 2 (33%) eyes in the one-third-dose verteporfin photodynamic therapy group dained an average of 5.4 letters while patients in the one-third-dose group gained 1.7 letters (p=NS).
-Chan et al (2008) also reported on reduced-dose verteporfin for the treatment of chronic central serous chorioretinopathy in a prospective series of 48 patients.^{43,} Mean duration of central serous chorioretinopathy was 8.2 months (range, 3-40 months).
+Uetani et al (2012) compared half-dose with one-third dose verteporfin photodynamic therapy in a small (N=16 eyes) prospective open-label trial.^{55,} At 3 months, all 10 (100%) eyes in the half-dose verteporfin photodynamic therapy group and 2 (33%) eyes in the one-third-dose verteporfin photodynamic therapy group had complete resolution of subretinal fluid.
+Patients in the half-dose verteporfin photodynamic therapy group gained an average of 5.4 letters while patients in the one-third-dose group gained 1.7 letters (p=not significant [NS]).
+Chan et al (2008) also reported on reduced-dose verteporfin for the treatment of chronic central serous chorioretinopathy in a prospective series of 48 patients.^{44,} Mean duration of central serous chorioretinopathy was 8.2 months (range, 3 to 40 months).
 At 12 months after verteporfin photodynamic therapy, mean best-corrected visual acuity improved from 0.31 to 0.15 logarithm of the minimum angle of resolution, an improvement of 1.6 lines.